 Are you waiting for your child to say they're ready to let go of the pull-ups at night?

-Here's what we know about how this night training process happens for a child.
+Here's what we know about how night time toilet training happens for a child.

 The first side of potty training (daytime) is what we're all familiar with.
 Thinking about how to teach your child to catch their pee and poop in the potty when the sensation strikes.

 The other half of potty training is the natural process of holding and consolidating.

 That is partly why nighttime potty training will look different for every child (see point #1).
 The process of holding and consolidating looks different for each child.
 That's physical.

 Part of that is related to your child's natural pee patterns.